Samsung/kflat/README.md

 `./kflattest` automatically validates obtained memory dump and informs whether it's correct (`SUCCESS`) or not (`FAILED`).
 All tests can be found in `tests/` subdirectory.

-Created memory dumps can be analyzed by using `imginfo` program (formerly called `main.cpp` in original kflat repository).
-As an arguments, `imginfo` takes the name of test that has been run and memory dump associated with it.
-Under the hood, the dumped memory is recreated in userspace and processed to determine whether all parts of it were correcly saved and restored.

 ### Prepare kflat recipe
 Kflat requires a description of target memory called _kflat recipe_.
 Vast and extensive documentation of recipes format is pending.
 For sample recipes, refer to directory `recipes/`.